nlesc-nano/swan/README.rst

 Using the conda environment the following packages should be installed:

-- install OpenMPI_, RDKit_ and H5PY_:
+- install RDKit_ and H5PY_:

-  - `conda install -y -q -c conda-forge openmpi h5py rdkit`
+  - `conda install -y -q -c conda-forge h5py rdkit`

 - install Pytorch_ according to this_ recipe